Meet the PHEs

 Hanna Shiferaw – she/her

-I am a junior at Claremont McKenna College studying Science Managment while pursuing the pre-med track.
+I am a junior at Claremont McKenna College studying Science Management while pursuing the pre-med track.
 My passions revolve around health and medicine, so I am always looking for ways to get involved in those aspects.
 I have volunteered in hospitals both in the US and abroad and gained hands-on medical experience in a clinical setting.
 This is my first year being part of the HEO team, but I look forward to helping plan events and getting to know everyone.
 Outside of school, I enjoy working out, exploring LA beaches, and attending

 Hiwet Weldeselase – she/her